MasterAI-EAM/Darwin/README.md

 **Organization: [University of New South Wales（UNSW) AI4Science](https://www.masterai.com.au) & [GreenDynamics Pty.
 Ltd](https://www.greendynamics.com.au)**

-Darwin is an open-source project dedicated to fine-tuning the LLaMA model on scientific literature and datasets.
+Darwin is an open-source project dedicated to pretrain and fine-tune the LLaMA model on scientific literature and datasets.
 Specifically designed for the scientific domain with an emphasis on materials science, chemistry, and physics, Darwin integrates structured and unstructured scientific knowledge to enhance the efficacy of language models in scientific research.

 > **Usage and License Notices**: <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>
 Darwin is licensed and intended for research use only.
 The dataset is licensed under CC BY NC 4.0, allowing non-commercial use.
 Models trained using this dataset should not be used outside of research purposes.
 The weight diff is also under CC BY NC 4.0 license